-Kimi Takesue is an award-winning filmmaker working in documentary, experimental and narrative genres.
-Her most recent feature documentary “95 and 6 to Go” (2016), a creative portrait of her Japanese-American grandfather in Hawai’i, was nominated for the prestigious 2017 European Doc Alliance Award and screened at over twenty-five international film festivals, including DOC NYC, CPH:DOX, and Dok Leipzig.
-The film won the Special Jury Prize for Best Documentary Film at Indie Memphis, the Austin Asian American Film Festival, and the Los Angeles Asian Pacific International Film Festival.
+Kimi Takesue is Brooklyn based filmmaker working in documentary, experimental and narrative genres.
+Her feature documentary “95 and 6 to Go”, a creative portrait of her Japanese-American grandfather in Hawai’i, was nominated for the prestigious 2017 European Doc Alliance Award and screened at over twenty-five international film festivals, including CPH:DOX, DOC NYC, and Dok Leipzig.
+The film won the Special Jury Prize for Best Documentary at Indie Memphis and the Los Angeles Asian Pacific International Film Festival.

-Takesue’s critically acclaimed Ugandan feature-length documentary “Where Are You Taking Me?”
-(2010) was commissioned by the Rotterdam International Film Festival and premiered at the festival, followed by screenings at the Museum of Modern Art –NYC and the Los Angeles Film Festival, among others.
-“Where Are You Taking Me?” was theatrically released by Icarus Films, was a Critics’ Pick by Time Out-New York and LA Weekly and was described by the New York Times as, “Fascinating…an unusual, visually rich visit to the nation.”
+Takesue’s critically acclaimed Ugandan feature-length documentary “Where Are You Taking Me?” was commissioned by the International Film Festival Rotterdam and premiered at the festival, followed by screenings at the MoMA, NYC, the Los Angeles Film Festival, and festivals in Sweden, Switzerland, Italy, Uganda, Poland, Portugal and India, among others.
+“Where Are You Taking Me?” was a Critics’ Pick by Time Out-New York and LA Weekly and was described by the New York Times as, “Fascinating…an unusual, visually rich visit to the nation.”

 Films by Kimi Takesue